Terra Nova—The Peninsulas: Geography

 The riding contains the Bonavista Bay area, the Burin Peninsula and the Trinity Bay area of Newfoundland.

 History

 The riding of Bonavista—Burin—Trinity was created in 2013 from the electoral districts of Random—Burin—St. George's, Bonavista—Gander—Grand Falls—Windsor and Avalon.

+In the 2015 election, this was statistically the safest Liberal seat in the country, as Judy Foote won the highest percentage of the vote out of any party.
+Over the next few elections the riding began to be more competitive, and in the 2025 election the riding was flipped by Conservative Jonathan Rowe.